JnsLns/ptb_experiment_template/README.md

 settings are clearly marked by the postfix '_mm' or '_px' in the fieldnames of `e.s`.

-* *__Psychtoolbox frame (ptb):__* Used only in the internals of the experimental script.
+* *__Psychtoolbox frame (ptb):__* Used only in the internals of the experimental script and when drawing to Psychtoolbox-windows.
 The origin is at the top left of the screen, x-axis increasing to the right, y-axis increasing downward.
 Units used in conjunction with this frame are pixels.
 The Psychtoolbox drawing functions expect data to be in this frame.
-Thus, when using Psychtoolbox functions (e.g. to draw stimuli), use conversion functions (see next section) to convert any data to this frame first.
-Note that Psychtoolbox output like mouse position frmo functions like `GetMouse` are also in this frame.
+Thus, when using Psychtoolbox functions, use conversion functions (see next section) to convert any data to this frame first.
+Note that Psychtoolbox output like mouse position from functions like `GetMouse` are also in this frame.
 To map these back to other frames and/or units you can as well use conversion functions.

 #### Functions for CRF and unit conversion